DANIEL THOMAS FREEMAN

 biography

-Daniel Thomas Freeman is an artist working at the edges of music and film.
+Daniel Thomas Freeman is an artist working at the edges of sound, music and film.

 His debut film as director / writer / composer, 'The Silence After Life', won Best Actress at the Brighton Rocks Film Festival 2020.
-He also co-wrote / played / produced the Rameses III track 'Across the Lake is Where My Heart Shines' which has had over five million streams on Spotify.
+He also co-wrote / played / produced the Rameses III track 'Across the Lake is Where My Heart Shines' which has had over seven million streams on Spotify and Apple Music.

-Daniel was a member of Rameses III, the South London ambient / folk / drone band who had numerous releases over their ten years on labels such as Type and Important Records.
+Daniel was a member of Rameses III, the South London ambient / drone group who had numerous releases over their ten years on labels such as Type and Important Records.

-His latest project, 'The Day After', an award-winning experimental short film and an album of extended score, are the first in the NULL Audience Series.
+His most recent release, 'The Day After', is both an award-winning experimental short film and an album of extended score.

 selected reviews